Food safety for community cooking and food banks

 This guidance provides food safety information and guidance for individuals or groups wishing to prepare meals at home for their community.
-This can include preparing or donating meals for:
+This can include preparing or donating meals for individuals, community groups and local organisations.

 Food provided for community groups must comply with food law and be safe to eat.

-You do not need a food hygiene certificate to provide food for charity or community groups.
-However, you need to make sure that you handle food safely.
+You may not need to hold a food hygiene certificate to provide food for charity or community groups.
+However, you need a suitable level of knowledge to make sure that you handle food safely.

 If you are providing food on a regular and organised basis, or are setting up a food bank or a community operation, you may need to register with your local authority.